dakotasmith1337/dudebot/README.md

-# dudebot
+# Dude Bot
-A multi-purpose Discord bot, with the great Jeff Lebowski as its avatar.
+A multi-purpose Discord bot, with the great Jeffrey Lebowski as its avatar.

 This readme is WIP.